 Texas Motorcycle Laws

 Texas is known for its motorcycle culture.
-Due to the geographic size of Texas, there are many open roads and different terrains that make riding an exhilarating experience.
+Due to the geographic size of Texas, many open roads and different terrains make riding an exhilarating experience.
 Additionally, Texas is home to many large motorcycle rallies like the Lone Star Rally in Galveston, Texas.
 In Texas, Bikers have the same rights and obligations as any other motor vehicle on the road.
 However, it is always essential for your safety and the safety of others to know and understand Texas Motorcycle Laws.